 2. Turn the Lock

 Use a screwdriver, place it into the drilled hole, and try to turn the lock in the direction you would normally turn the key.
 Hopefully, this will convince the lock to open and give you access.

 Drilling Out A Lock

-Locksmiths have experience and knowledge of different types of locks as well as their various mechanisms, but they do not really have any additional or special tools.
-They will try and use the techniques above and will lock, bump, or even drill the lock on your door.
+Locksmiths have experience and knowledge of various types of locks and their mechanisms, but they do not have any additional or special tools.
+They will use the previous techniques above and will drill the lock on your door.

-Locksmiths will use different techniques for master locks and pin locks, they will know whether a lock has anti-drilling defenses, and they will have experience of how best to deal with a certain make and model of lock.
+Locksmiths will use different techniques for master locks and pin locks, know whether a lock has anti-drilling defenses, and have experience in how best to deal with a specific make and model of lock.
 But before you call one in, you can try the techniques above.
 Before drilling through a lock, be aware that you will not be able to use that lock again in the future and will need a replacement immediately.